-Score 7 Article 5 of the Polish constitution provides for the principle of sustainable development, according to which the state ensures the protection of the environment, guided by the principle of sustainable development.
+Score 7 Article 5 of Poland's constitution enshrines the principle of sustainable development, according to which the state ensures the protection of the environment, guided by the principle of sustainable development.
 The first national sustainability strategy was adopted in 2000.
-While the government has increasingly paid mention to sustainability issues in policy documents, sustainability checks are not an integral part of regulatory impact assessments.
-Assessments cover a broad range of issues, yet tend to treat environmental issues as less relevant than economic issues.
-There is also no systematic distinction among impacts measured in the short-, medium- and long-term.
+While the government has increasingly paid attention to sustainability issues in policy documents, sustainability checks are not an integral part of regulatory impact assessments.
+Assessments cover a broad range of issues, yet treat environmental issues as less relevant than economic issues.
+There is also no systematic distinction between short-, medium- and long-term impact.